John F. Boyle Jr.: Appeal

 On June 2, 1994, John Boyle appealed for habeas corpus relief, citing insufficient evidence, denial of corpse examination by defense experts, prosecutorial misconduct, and ineffective assistance of counsel.
 The court affirmed the district court's denial of the writ, finding the evidence sufficient and the claims of trial and prosecutorial errors unfounded, thereby upholding Boyle's conviction.

 Parole hearings

-December 6, 2010: The Parole Board denied parole for Boyle's first hearing stating, "Release at this time would not further the interest of justice and would demean the seriousness of the brutal crime."
+On December 6, 2010, the Parole Board denied parole for Boyle's first hearing stating, "Release at this time would not further the interest of justice and would demean the seriousness of the brutal crime."

-December 2, 2020: The Parole Board denied parole for Boyle's second hearing stating, "There is substantial reason to believe that due to the serious nature of the crime, the release of the inmate into society would create undue risk to the public safety, or that due to the serious nature of the crime, the release of the inmate would not further the interest of justice or be consistent with the welfare and security of society."
+On December 2, 2020, the Parole Board denied parole for Boyle's second hearing stating, "There is substantial reason to believe that due to the serious nature of the crime, the release of the inmate into society would create undue risk to the public safety, or that due to the serious nature of the crime, the release of the inmate would not further the interest of justice or be consistent with the welfare and security of society."

-August 20, 2025: The Parole Board denied parole for Boyle's third hearing citing "unique elements of the offense," community opposition, and Boyle's "lack of insight" into the degree of victimization."
+On August 20, 2025, the Parole Board denied parole for Boyle's third hearing citing "unique elements of the offense", community opposition, and Boyle's "lack of insight" into the degree of victimization."

+Death

+Boyle died on April 18, 2026, at the age of 82 after being transferred to a medical facility in Columbus from the Marion Correctional Institution.